nigelnquande/shrubbery/README.md

-# shrubbery
-A Quick and Dirty guide to Python
+# We Demand a Shrubbery!
+(A Quick and Dirty Guide to Python for Existing Programmers)